Glenroy Community Hub

 The landscaped forecourt arbour provides public activity space, identity, and transition from the Bridget Shortell Reserve to the community hub.
 The garden experience continues into the building with internal landscaping, natural light and views and access to nature.

-In a first for community buildings in Australia, the Hub is Passive House certified and Living Building Challenge Petal ready, including Zero Energy.
+In a first for community buildings in Australia, the Hub is Passive House certified and Living Building Challenge Petal ready, including seeking Zero Energy.
 Each one a rigorous sustainability certification that measures not only environmental performance, but also demand high-comfort standards that support the health, happiness and wellbeing of users.

 Key benefits, sustainability, and resiliency features